 Among companies researched in accordance with the social metrics, Linde PLC leads others with a social score well above 80%.
 Typical hazards in the hydrogen fuel cell industry are fire & explosion and electrical & freeze burns, which necessitate institutionalizing health and safety management systems in the workplace.
 Linde PLC sets the example as an industry leader in social disclosure by aligning its product handling and work process with international safety & environmental standards, including the ISO 14001 certification, and the integrated SHEQ management system.
 These international standards have helped the company achieve a significant reduction in accident frequency rate since 2018.
 Like Linde PLC, Indian Oil Corporation is ISO 45001 certified and has an internal team for conducting safety audits.
 Indian Oil Corporation has witnessed a significant reduction in the accident frequency rate among its employees in 2020 compared to the 2019 baseline.

 Employee engagement surveys help companies enhance their workplace culture and drive employee success.
 Among industry leaders, despite both Linde PLC and Indian Oil Corporation having similar employee turnover rate, the former had managed to decrease the rate in 2020 compared to 2019, whereas Indian Oil Corporation recorded increased employee attrition in 2020 compared to 2019.
 Another industry leader, Air Liquide, recorded a significantly high turnover rate even though the company boasts of diverse employee benefits and engagement & well-being programs.
 At the same time, barring Linde PLC and Indian Oil Corporation, none of the other companies had an employee engagement survey in place, which highlights the significant scope for improvement in this area.
-Finally, more than 70% of the companies in the industry have career development initiatives for their employees, which suggests that the companies have a clear approach to nurturing and improving talent in the workforce.
+Our research also found that most of the companies have a clear approach to nurturing and improving talent in the workforce with effective career development programs in place.

 Financial outperformance is long discussed to have a strong relationship with ESG metrics; however, the governance factor is identified to have a more substantial impact on this factor (financial outperformance), based on empirical evidence.
 Governance metrics affecting the valuation of corporate businesses are corporate governance, code of business conduct, risk & crisis management, tax strategy, supply chain management, and policy influence & materiality.